TheAthiest0001/CVportforlio/README.md

 ## Reflection on Mock Interview (STAR Method)

 **Situation:**
-I had to complete and record a mock interview as part of the work readiness training.
+Complete and record a mock interview as part of the work readiness training.

 **Task:**
-My task was to answer questions clearly and present myself professionally.
+Answer questions clearly and present myself professionally.

 **Action:**
-I prepared by practicing common interview questions and focused on speaking clearly during the recording.
+Practicing interview questions and focused on speaking clearly during the recording.

 **Result:**
 The experience helped me understand interview expectations and showed areas where I can improve.